 During the summer, there's nothing I enjoy more than laying outside, taking in the summer rays.
 But this summer, thanks to my most-visited website: Pinterest, I've been inspired to be a little crafty and make something useful.
-Because what's more chic than creating something beautiful and useful that costs less than the actual thing?
-(Okay, maybe a lot of things, but let's call this "crafty chic.")
+Because what's more chic than creating something both beautiful and useful that costs less than the actual thing?
+(Okay, maybe a lot of things, but let's just run with this and call it "crafty chic.")

 What You'll Need:

 - A Frame (I got this one from Ikea for $4.
 The size is 13.5 x 17.5 but feel free to go bigger if you'd like more space.
 16 x 20 is another great size -- you can find that sized frames here or check out this simple one from JoAnn on sale for $7.99, and this 2-pack from Target.)